illumos/ipd/ipd/0011/README.md

 - `zones`(5)
 - `sharefs`(7fs)

-These should be further audited for possible changes to make administrators aware of per-zone NFS service.
-Distinct illumos bugs should be filed for subsequent man page changes.
+These will be further audited for possible changes to make administrators aware of per-zone NFS service.  illumos issue [12278](https://illumos.org/issues/12278/) tracks the subsequent man page changes.

 ## Testing

-Testing thus far includes a series of smoke, use, and mild-stress testing on a SmartOS compute node that is serving NFS both from its global zone and a non-global zone.
+Testing has included a series of smoke, use, and mild-stress testing on a SmartOS compute node that is serving NFS both from its global zone and a non-global zone.
 It has been done so under both DEBUG and non-DEBUG kernels, the former of which found several issues after the initial code drop which are now fixed.
+Some of those same tests were done on an OmniOSce bloody with this project, running on VMware Fusion.

 The Linux "nfstest" package:  https://wiki.linux-nfs.org/wiki/index.php/NFStest can be used (as long as NFSv4.1 is excluded) as a regression and interoperability test.
 As of December, 2019, this project's changes have not affected the results of the Linux NFS tests.
 See http://kebe.com/~danmcd/webrevs/nfs-zone/linux-nfs-test/ for results and details.
-(NOTE: Later these will be moved to the `old` directory inside Dan's webrevs directory.)
+(NOTE: Later these may be moved to the `old` directory inside Dan's webrevs directory, insert "old/" between "webrevs/" and "nfs-zone".)

-Additional testing is underway in other parts of the community.
-Before this leaves draft stage, more testing documentation will be in this section.

-There are NFS test in illumos-nexenta's usr/src/test, but it's not clear how easy they are to upstream, or even use, as they don't have a lot of documentation, and may rely on frameworks not readily available in illumos-gate.
+illumos issue [11083](https://illumos.org/issues/11083/) has additional testing details.

 ## Potential Future Issues